Study in Norway

 Basic Entrance Requirements to Norwegian Universities for international applicants

 International students who are not native speakers of English must also document their proficiency in English by taking an internationally recognized test, please see English Proficiency Requirements

 Where can I study?

 You can find institutions of higher education located all over Norway.
-The major cities can have both, a university and various university-colleges.
-In addition to regular programs like humanities, social sciences, and natural sciences, every institution has their own specialty areas.
+The major cities can have both, a university and various university colleges.
+In addition to regular programs like humanities, social sciences, and natural sciences, every institution has its own specialty areas.
 Combine your academic interests with an exciting geographical location!